Lund University: Partner universities

 Lund University cooperates with universities on all continents, both in areas of research and student exchange.

-Partners include the University of California system, Nanyang Technological University, Heidelberg University, the University of Tokyo and the University of Texas.
+Partners include the University of California system, The University of North Carolina, Nanyang Technological University, Heidelberg University, the University of Tokyo and the University of Texas.

 Apart from being a member of the LERU and Universitas 21 networks, the university participates in the European Erasmus and Nordplus programs.
 It also coordinates several intercontinental projects, mostly through the Erasmus Mundus program.

+The university is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.